zinzloun/gitlabCI/README.md

 Do the same for Snyk, in this case you need just of your Auth token, that you can get, once you have created an account, at https://app.snyk.io/account.
 In Gitlab create another variable as done before, set the Key value as SNYK_TOKEN and the value as you <Auth-token>

+## Create the CI pipe
+Our pipe will be composed by thw following stages: